by Michael Botur

 ‘I beg your –

-Anton looks at his FitBit and frowns.
-‘I sacrificed a very important call with San Fran for this and if you think– ’
+Anton checks the time on his FitBit and frowns.
+‘I sacrificed a very important call with San Fran for this and if you think – ’

-You pick up the laptop, walk to the far end of the table, the dark cold end.
+You pick up the laptop, walk to the dark cold end of the table.
 Put Anton down.
 Shut the lid.